-From April 2021-2024, the Farming in Protected Landscapes scheme will provide financial support to farmers and other land managers in National Parks and Areas of Outstanding Natural Beauty.
+From summer 2021-2024, the Farming in Protected Landscapes programme will provide financial support to farmers and other land managers in National Parks and Areas of Outstanding Natural Beauty.

 DEFRA is proposing a time limited package to help farmers in protected landscapes, our AONBs and National Parks, to adapt during the transitional period ahead as the future of Britain’s agricultural world changes.

-This programme commencing in April 2021 will lay the groundwork for the Environmental Land Management Scheme (ELM) by supporting farmers and land managers to deliver environmental outcomes.
+This programme commencing in the summer of 2021 will lay the groundwork for the Environmental Land Management Scheme (ELM) by supporting farmers and land managers to deliver environmental outcomes.

 The scheme will deliver funding through the Protected Landscapes bodies including the South Devon AONB Partnership to support farmers in making improvements to the natural environment, cultural heritage and public access on their land.

 As a protected landscape, we will be involved in the delivery of this programme

 - Farm level projects to diversify incomes, to prepare for ELMS and create more green jobs

 - Wider infrastructure investment and projects supporting farmers and rural economies

 Please email us to confirm you’d like to be kept on our mailing list and feel free to mention this to neighbours, friends and family who farm or manage land in the South Devon AONB

 If you have any queries or would like to discuss any of this information, please email or call: